stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

     2.

-One must look back at Charles Ward&rsquo;s earlier life as at something belonging as much to the past as the antiquities he loved so keenly.
+One must look back at Charles Ward's earlier life as at something belonging as much to the past as the antiquities he loved so keenly.
 In the autumn of 1918, and with a considerable show of zest in the military training of the period, he had begun his junior year at the Moses Brown School, which lies very near his home.
 The old main building, erected in 1819, had